shakeel-faiz/offrepos/aspose-ocr-cloud/Demos/README.md

-# Aspose.Imaging Cloud for .NET Live Demos
+# Aspose.OCR Cloud for .NET Live Demos

-Aspose.Imaging Cloud for .NET Live Demos Source Code.
+Aspose.OCR Cloud for .NET Live Demos Source Code.

 # How to run